 In other words, we are less sensitive to sound frequencies at the low and high-ends of our hearing range.

 In fact, we feel these frequencies more than we hear them.
-Deep bass, when projected loudly through the air, will rumble our bodies (think of a miked-up kick drum in a live venue).
+When projected loudly through the air, deep bass will rumble our bodies (think of a miked-up kick drum in a live venue).
 Similarly, the high-end frequencies actually have little harmonic content but allow us to hear the “airiness” or “brightness” of sound.

 We are naturally most sensitive to the midrange where much human speech takes place.
 Take note of the natural increase in sensitivity around 4 kHz that coincides with speech intelligibility and sibilance.

-This section is to show that not only headphones have frequency responses but our own ears do as well.
+This section shows that not only do headphones have frequency responses, but our own ears do as well.
 In fact, if we have hearing damage in one ear, our two ears will actually have different frequency responses.

-Microphones, speakers, and other transducers that deal with sound and audio will have frequency responses as well.
+Microphones, speakers, and other transducers that deal with sound and audio will also have frequency responses.